96th Marathi Sahitya Sammelan: Preparations

 Vidarbha Sahitya Sangh, a member organization of the corporation, proposed holding its 96th convention in Vidarbha to mark its centennial year.
 The suggested location for the event was Wardha.
 On 28 May 2022, the site selection committee of Sahitya Mahamandal visited Wardha to inspect the grounds and parking facilities.
-The following day, on 29 May 2022, a meeting of Sahitya Mahamandal was held in Nagpur, where it was decided, under the leadership of Usha Tambe, to host the convention in Wardha, Vidarbha.
+The following day, on 29 May 2022, a meeting of Sahitya Mahamandal was held in Nagpur, where it was decided to host the convention in Wardha, Vidarbha.

-The conference take place on the 23 acre ground of Swawlambi Vidyalaya in Wardha, which referred to as Mahatma Gandhi Sahitya Nagri.
-In November 2022, Usha Tambe suggested that the dates might be finalized during the next board of directors meeting in Goa.
-This will be the second literary conference of the year, following the 48th Akhil Bharatiya Sahitya Sammelan, which was held in Wardha in 1967–68.
-Pradeep Date, Central Branch Co-ordinating Secretary of the Sahitya Sangh, noted that Wardha was chosen based on a request from the Vidarbha Sahitya Sammelan.
+The conference take place on the 23 acre ground of Swawlambi Vidyalaya in Wardha, which referred to as "Mahatma Gandhi Sahitya Nagri".
+In November 2022, Usha Tambe revealed that the dates might be finalized during the next board of directors meeting in Goa.
+It is a second time conference in Wardha selected on a request from the Vidarbha Sahitya Sammelan, following the 48th Akhil Bharatiya Sahitya Sammelan.

-The meeting was arranged by Wardha administration under the guidance of Wardha Collector Rahul Kardile.
-All those present along with Union Minister Nitin Gadkari praised the organizers for this.

 Conference

 The conference took place in Wardha from February 3 to 5.
-It began with the traditional Granth Dindi on February 3, featuring students from various local schools dressed as notable figures including Vitthal–Rukhmini, Samarth Ramdas, Tukaram, Sant Dnyaneshwar, Eknath, Chakradhar Swami, Mahatma Gandhi, Tukdoji Maharaj, Janabai, Chhatrapati Shivaji Maharaj, Jijabai, Rani Laxmibai, and Mother Teresa.
-The main inauguration ceremony of the conference occurred on February 3, 2023, at Rashtrapita Mahatma Gandhi Sahitya Nagari, Swawlambi Vidyalaya with Chief Minister of Maharashtra Eknath Shinde officiating, alongside several notable figures in Marathi literature.
+It began with the traditional Granth Dindi on February 3, featuring students from various local schools dressed as Vitthal–Rukmini, Samarth Ramdas, Tukaram, Dnyaneshwar, Eknath, Chakradhar Swami, Mahatma Gandhi, Tukdoji Maharaj, Janabai, Shivaji, Jijabai, Rani of Jhansi, and Mother Teresa.

+The key inauguration ceremony of the conference occurred on February 3, 2023, at Rashtrapita Mahatma Gandhi Sahitya Nagari, Swawlambi Vidyalaya with Chief Minister of Maharashtra Eknath Shinde officiating, alongside several notable figures in Marathi literature.
 A 30 feet by 12 feet board, made from 100 meters of khadi rope, was displayed on the stage.
-Pradeep Date, president of Vadarbha Sahitya Sangh, made the introduction.
-The program was moderated by Renuka Deshkar and vote of thanks was given by Dr. Ujjwala Mehendle.
+The program was moderated by Renuka Deshkar.

-Minister of Road Transport and Highways Nitin Gadkari attended the meeting.
-The film personalities in Marathi cinema like Nagraj Manjule, Kishor Kadam, Sayaji Shinde, Arvind Jagtap were also present and they were interviewed by Balaji Sutar.
+Nitin Gadkari attended the meeting.
+The film personalities in Marathi cinema like Nagraj Manjule, Kishor Kadam, Sayaji Shinde, Arvind Jagtap were also present.

-On this occasion, the principal of Swawlambi Vidyalaya, Ram Shewalkar, Bharat Sasane, Dutta Meghe, Education and Languages Minister Deepak Kesarkar, Nandini Chapalgaonkar were the chief guests.